 - If the attacker has the ability Hustle, its Attack is multiplied by 1.5.

-- If the attacker has the ability Guts and has a status problem, its Attack is multiplied by 1.5.
+- If the attacker has the ability Guts and has a major status ailment, its Attack is multiplied by 1.5.

-- If the target has the ability Marvel Scale and has a status problem, its Defense is multiplied by 1.5.
+- If the target has the ability Marvel Scale and has a major status ailment, its Defense is multiplied by 1.5.

 - If the attacker has the ability Solar Power and the weather is sunny, its Special Attack is multiplied by 1.5.